 The browned butter can be cooled but still liquid (that’s totally fine) or cooled to solid but pliable (also great).

 Add softened butter along with granulated and brown sugar to the oatmeal cookie dough.
-Whip together with electric hand beaters until pale and fluffy – 3 to 5 minutes.
+Whip together with a hand mixer until pale and fluffy – 3 to 5 minutes.

 Add eggs, one at a time, beating well before adding the second egg.
 Eggs will help the cookies rise and help give them their structure so add with care.